Stagecoach co-founder Dame Ann Gloag charged with human trafficking offences

 Her husband David McCleary and two other members of their family have also been charged.

-BBC Scotland has been told that the 80-year-old co-founder of Stagecoach was charged after voluntarily attending Livingston police station in West Lothian for an interview.
+BBC Scotland has been told that the 80-year-old co-founder of Stagecoach was charged after voluntarily attending a police station for an interview.

 All four strongly deny the charges against them.

-It added that she would "vigorously defend herself and the work of her foundation to protect her legacy and continue her work helping thousands of people in the UK and abroad every year.
+It went to say she would "vigorously defend herself and the work of her foundation to protect her legacy and continue her work helping thousands of people in the UK and abroad every year."

 Police Scotland confirmed that four people were charged in connection with an investigation into alleged human trafficking and immigration offences.